Peng-uinni/Septic/README.md

 npm install
 ```

-To start the server run
+To start the server run main.js in the server dir
 ```
 npm run .\server\main.js
 ```